Fraternity group votes to ban hard alcohol at houses, events

-INDIANAPOLIS (AP) — Most U.S. and Canadian fraternities have one year to ban vodka, tequila and other hard alcohol under a rule adopted during the recent annual meeting of their trade association, the group announced Tuesday.

-In “a near-unanimous vote” on Aug.
-27, the 66 international and national men’s fraternities of the North-American Interfraternity Conference adopted the rule prohibiting hard alcohol with more than 15 percent alcohol by volume from fraternity chapters and events unless served by licensed third-party vendors, the group said.
+The North-American Interfraternity Conference said Tuesday that in “a near-unanimous vote” on Aug.
+27, its 66 international and national men’s fraternities adopted the rule prohibiting hard alcohol from fraternity chapters and events unless served by licensed third-party vendors.
 The member fraternities have until Sept.
 1, 2019, to implement the rule across their more than 6,100 chapters on 800 campuses.

 The rule adoption follows the alcohol-related deaths last year of fraternity pledges at Louisiana State University and Penn State University.